 I’m drawn to projects in the decentralized web (the “D-Web,” as we call it) specifically because I see how the centralized web is failing technology users everyday.
 From social media giants censoring content using flawed machine learning to the abusive terms embedded into the “click-wrap” that users “agree” to whenever they visit a website, big tech companies are monopolizing more of our digital experiences everyday, and doing a lousy job of it.
 The result is a power imbalance that gets worse every year, where users have less and less leverage for holding tech behemoths accountable for their behaviors.

-Filecoin is part of an ecosystem of decentralized tools that are helping to explore and design a better digital future, and the Filecoin Foundation for the Decentralized Web will help steer Filecoin toward its mission of serving humanity while also supporting the larger D-Web ecosystem.
-And yes, it’s ambitious – that’s what I like about it.
+Filecoin is part of an ecosystem of decentralized tools that are helping to explore and design a better digital future, and the Filecoin Foundation for the Decentralized Web will support the larger D-Web ecosystem and help to advance decentralized storage of humanity’s most important knowledge more broadly.